 ,

-In the spirit of shopping with intention, here are over 60 Asian-Canadian brands you can support this season and beyond.
+So, in the spirit of shopping with intention, here are Asian Canadian brands you can support year-round.

 Asian Canadian Fashion Brands